 Where should pet boarding companies advertise online?

 It’s difficult to suggest the best platform for advertising your pet boarding business.
-You may find success in testing a combination of channels (paid social media versus search engine marketing), ad campaign types (banners, videos or text-based ads) and payment models (PPC, PPL or pay-per-conversion) to see which advertising options support your marketing goals.
+You may find success in testing a combination of channels (paid social media versus search engine marketing), ad campaign types (banners, videos or text-based ads) and payment models (PPC, PPL or pay-per-conversion) to see which advertising options support your pet care marketing goals.

 Grow your pet boarding business with Broadly